 The Strong Interest Inventory® Assessment is designed to help individuals find a profitable and fulfilling career based on their personal and occupational interests and preferences.
 First released in 1927, it has been revised and perfected by multiple experts, and is now widely considered the highest regarded inventory of its kind on the market today.
 The Bicycle Repairers Career falls into the Investigative Theme Code Category of The Strong Interest Inventory® Assessment.
 The Investigative Theme Code centers on critical thinking and problem solving.
 Individuals who are interested in computers, data analysis, mathematics, or the sciences in their profession as well as in their hobbies tend to score high in the Investigative Category within this Assessment.

-Discover the Strong Interest Inventory® career as a Bicycle Repairer.
-Learn about this career in this data rich write-up including information such as income, daily tasks, required education and more.
+Learn about a Bicycle Repairers career.
+This data rich write up includes information such as income, daily tasks, required education and more.

 Repairing bicycles requires many different kinds of hand tools, including wrenches (adjustable, Allen wrenches, box end wrenches, hex wrenches, open end wrench sets), pliers, nut drivers, screw drivers, and hammers.
 They also require some tools that are more specific to bicycles, for instance chain cleaning brushes, air pumps, wheel alignment equipment and tire levelers and repairers.
 In terms of software, Bicycle Repairers may use database user interface and query software (e.g., Pedal Powered Software Bicycle Repair Man; RepairTRAX), in addition to the Microsoft Office Suite (especially Excel, Word, and Outlook) that are vital to maintaining the daily function of any business or organization.